 7. Cheetah (Acinonyx jubatus)

-Cheetah is the fastest land animal.
+The cheetah is the fastest land animal.
 With a typical weight of 21 to 72 Kgs (46 and 159 lbs), it is the seventh largest big cat species in the world.
 Cheetah is found majorly in Africa with a small population in Iran.
 Historically, these big cats were found throughout India.
-There are efforts going on to reintroduce Cheetah in the wild in India.
+The government of India reintroduced Cheetahs in the wild in 2022 in Kuno National Park, Madhya Pradesh.

 8. Eurasian Lynx (Lynx lynx)